KtaneModules/KTANE-Samuel-Says-mariusz-tang/README.md

 If you are looking through the source for a potential bug or manual clarification, your best bet is probably SamuelSequenceModifier.cs as this is where correct responses are calculated.
 Problems with quirks are likely located in their respective <Name>Quirk.cs files.
 If it is not immediately urgent (ie. you're not currently defusing a bomb with this module on it), it's probably better to just let me know on Discord as above.

+I have unfortunately been forced to spell the word "colour" incorrectly in the manual and logging, but you'd best believe I have spelt it correctly in my variable and class names <3